Laci1953/Cowgol_on_CP_M/Examples/readme.txt

 5. The Startrek game, ported to Cowgol

 It can be compiled only on Z80 machines provided with 128/512 KB RAM

+The st.* files are needed at run time.